TheCSharpAcademy/CodeReviews.Console.ShiftsLogger/ShiftsLogger.MansoorAZafar/README.md

 # Shift Logger

-Set the `APP_HOST` in `ShiftLoggerUI/appsettings.json` to the URL of wherever the API host is running.
+Set the `APP_HOST` in `ShiftLoggerUI/appsettings.json` to the URL where the API host is running.
 Also, update the database configuration in `ShiftLoggerAPI/appsettings.json` to specify the database you will use.

 ## Running